SimonCropp/GraphQL.EntityFramework/docs/configuration.md

 The Include path 'DataItems->Section' results in a cycle.
 Cycles are not allowed in no-tracking queries; either use a tracking query or remove the cycle.
 ```
-#### DisableAsync

-Setting `disableAsync` to true will improve performance when reading large data (binary, text) from database.
-It is a known issue to read large data asynchronously in SqlClient.
-For more information please see:  https://github.com/dotnet/SqlClient/issues/593

 ### Usage